In this article, you will learn

 . -

-Scissor Tool [31] – this tool is used to cut open paths, for example to turn a circle into two semi-circles.
-The keyboard shortcut for the Scissor Tool is
+Scissor Tool [31] – this tool allows paths to be cut retrospectively, for example to split a circle into two semicircles.
+The shortcut key for the Scissor Tool is

 (C)